See this online text:

-- The Executive Summary is available at Issuu (linked from this page of Aid to the Church in Need), and the Principal Findings of the report are available on this page of Aid to the Church in Need United Kindom, which has highlights of the report on this page.
+- The Executive Summary is available at Issuu (linked by this page of Aid to the Church in Need), and the report’s Principal Findings are available on this page of Aid to the Church in Need United Kindom, with highlights on this page.
 A summary may be found at Vatican Radio.

 - The earlier report is indexed on this page of the Catholic eBooks Project: Online text: “Persecuted and Forgotten?
 A Report on Christians Oppressed for Their Faith 2011-2013”.

-On the Feast of Saint Josephine Bakhita (in the Ordinary Form of the Roman Rite) and of Saint John Matha (in the Extraordinary Form of the Roman Rite).
+On the Feast of Saint John Matha (in the Extraordinary Form of the Roman Rite).
 For other ebooks on the oppression of Christians, particularly Christians of the one true Church, see our page “Anti-Catholic Persecution“.
 For other legally free ebooks, you may access the List of Free eBooks (Arranged by Title) and the List of Free eBooks (Grouped by Subject).

 “Of the 23 countries that showed high levels of persecution… In 16 countries the persecution was linked to extremist Islam… In 6 of the remaining countries the persecution was attributed to authoritarian regimes… And in 1 country – India – the persecution was linked to Hindu extremists.
 In addition, faith groups in the West have experienced increasing hostility and pressure in a society where secularism and atheism have gained prominence.
 In this region of the world, there has been a growth in acts of hatred and institutional intolerance towards religious groups and the values they uphold.”
 (From the home page of Religious Freedom in the World Report – 2016)